tkmiriya/weakly_bound_h/README.md

 * These binding energies are obtained as follows.

 1. Calculate the scattering phase shifts $\delta$ of level = 0 states for P000, P001, P011, P111 and P002 frames with total spin-zero.
 The errors are estimated from 95CI of bootstrap samples.
 2. Fit these 5 points using NLO ERE (next leading order effective range expansion) with the finite volume formula constraints correctly.
+In some ensembles (H200, B450, and U103) P111 level is ignored due to tension between other levels.
 3. Measure the intersection between NLO ERE and binding state condition $-\sqrt{-k^2}$, which can be converted into the binding energy.
 4. Take continuum limit.